jbmagination/jbmagination/info/MINECRAFT.md

 - Minecraft Story Mode - A Telltale Games Series (also referred to as Minecraft Story Mode Season 1)
 - Minecraft (also referred to as Minecraft: Bedrock Edition)
    - "Minecraft for Windows" for Windows 10 and Windows 11
    - "Minecraft" for Xbox One
+   - "Minecraft" for Nintendo Switch
 - Minecraft: Education Edition
 - Minecraft Dungeons